The Beginner's Guide to Rabbit Care

 Never pick them up by the ears.
 This can be incredibly stressful for your rabbit and potentially injure it.

-- Change is behaviour or attitude towards you.
+- Changes in behaviour or attitude towards you.

 - Changes in appetite or thirst.

-- Changes in bowel movements including dropping more or less pellets or diarrhoea.
+- Changes in bowel movements, including dropping more or fewer pellets or diarrhoea.

 - Slow movement, fear or hiding.